Xougui/Demo/README.md

 ### Fun & Utility

-*   `/counter [salon]`: Sets up a counting channel.
+*   `/counter [channel]`: Sets up a counting channel.
 Users must count in sequential order without posting twice in a row.
 (Requires Administrator permission).
 *   `/button`: Displays a message with various interactive buttons.
-*   `/selecteur`: Displays a message with an interactive select menu.
+*   `/selector`: Displays a message with an interactive select menu.
 *   `/testbutton`: Displays a message with a persistent button that works even after the bot restarts.
 *   `/test-layout`: Shows an example of a more advanced message layout.

 ### Admin Commands

-*   `/mp [membre] [contenu]`: Sends a direct message to the specified member from the bot's account.
+*   `/mp [member] [content]`: Sends a direct message to the specified member from the bot's account.
 (Requires Administrator permission).
-*   `!start [secondes]`: Changes the interval for the bot's status rotation.
+*   `!start [seconds]`: Changes the interval for the bot's status rotation.
 (Bot owner only).

 ## Cogs